dutterbutter/anvil-zksync-action/README.md

 # anvil-zksync Action 🚀

-This repository has been renamed from `era-test-node-action` to `anvil-zksync-action`.
-All references to the previous name have been updated to reflect this change.

 ## Description

 This GitHub Action runs the [`anvil-zksync`](https://github.com/matter-labs/anvil-zksync) with various options.
 It offers high configurability, making it easy to integrate `anvil-zksync` into your CI/CD workflows on GitHub Actions.